Akure–Benin War

-However, this harmony was disrupted when Chief Osague, a Benin emissary, was killed by the Deji of Akure, Arakale.
-This incident, along with other conflicts and provocations, triggered the Benin invasion of Akure.
-The invasion involved military manoeuvres, with the Benin army led by Chief Erebo the Ezomo, General Ologbosere the Ologbosere, and the Imaran.
-They encountered resistance from the Akure army, led by the Deji himself.
-The Benin army strategically advanced through various routes, eventually capturing Akure after the destruction of the Deji's palace.
-This victory led to the establishment of Akure as a vassal state under Benin's control.
+Hostilities began after the killing of Chief Osague, a Benin emissary, by the Deji of Akure, Arakale.
+This incident, along with other disputes involving Benin subjects in the area, led to a Benin military expedition.
+The Benin forces were commanded by Chief Erebo, the Ezomo, General Ologbosere the Ologbosere, and the Imaran.
+Akure forces under the Deji resisted the advance.
+The Benin army approached Akure through multiple routes, and the destruction of the Deji's palace preceded the kingdom's capture.
+Akure was subsequently brought under Benin authority.